Rifan-Alghamdi/Electronics-SmartEnergyCircuit/README.md

 # 🔌 Electronics – Smart Energy Saving Circuits
 This repository presents two practical Arduino-based projects focused on smart energy-saving and sensor-controlled circuits.
 Each project demonstrates how electronic systems can be made more intelligent and efficient using sensors, timers, and conditional logic.

 The repository is organized into two subfolders (sub-repositories), each representing a separate task:
  • Motion-Controlled-LED-System/ – Smart motion-triggered lighting.
- • Analog-Digital-Sensors-Simulation/ – Comparison of analog and digital sensor inputs.
+ • Analog-Digital-Sensors-Simulation/ – Comparison of analog and digital sensor inputs
 ---

 ## 📦 Project Structure